(Disclosure: Some of the links below may be affiliate links)

 Therefore, it is essential to be able to start with small amounts of money.
 For this, we can compare the minimums of Selma vs Inyova.

 On this side, it is easy to compare them.
 Both Selma and Inyova have a minimum investment of 2000 CHF.
 So, they are both good here.
 I still think this is slightly too high for some people.
 A limit of 1000 CHF would probably be better.
 But 2000 CHF is not a high limit either.
-And very small portfolios are difficult to rebalance.
+And small portfolios are challenging to rebalance.

 Fees – Selma vs Inyova

 When you want to invest for the long-term, you want to pay as little fees as possible.
-In the long term, minimizing fees is important.
+In the long term, minimizing fees is essential.
 When you compare services, you need to make sure to take all the small details into account.

 Fortunately, both companies are quite transparent about their fees.
 So, let’s compare Selma vs Inyova in terms of investing fees.